TomaszBednorz/Pygame_Snake/README.md

 - User can choose nickname (between 3 to 10 letters)
 - User can check results of 5 best games in both modes
 - User can pause the game
+- Game is a little bit harder every a few seconds

 ## TODO list
 - [ ] Main menu implementation